Pacific Northwest, Oregon, United States of America: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Be sure to get the right kind.
-Many adapters currently being sold are simply plug changers and expect your devices to change the voltage themselves.
+A plug adapter that supports outlet types A and B. It's important that you find the correct type.
+The vast majority of adapters that you can buy are just plugs and expect your electronics to convert the voltage themselves.
 If your electronics can't do that they could get destroyed.
-This one is sufficent for most countries.
+This one should be sufficient for most locations.

 A portable power bank, like this one